Tasha Reign: Appearances

 In February 2014, Reign spoke on a panel with fellow actress Jessica Drake during the University of Chicago's Sex Week; they were featured on a panel entitled From Porn to Sex Ed.

-Again in February 2014, Reign spoke along with Jessica Drake on a panel titled Porn, Prostitution, and Censorship: The Politics of Empowerment at Moore Hall at University of California at Los Angeles (UCLA).
+Again in February 2014, Reign spoke along with Jessica Drake on a panel titled "Porn, Prostitution, and Censorship: The Politics of Empowerment" at Moore Hall at University of California at Los Angeles (UCLA).
 The annual panel is sponsored by the Social Awareness Network for Activism through Art (SANAA) in honor of Eve Ensler's V-Day organization.
 Reign and Drake were joined by Ph.D. candidate in Cinema and Media Studies at UCLA and lecturer at Otis College of Art and Design Jennifer Moorman, and UCLA Distinguished Lecturer Dr. Christopher Mott, who leads a seminar titled "Pornography and the Politics of Sexual Representation".
 During the panel, Reign was quoted as saying of the industry and its treatment of women, "As a performer, I have never felt objectified; I feel empowered and I've always looked at myself as a whole person and sexuality is only one of my characteristics.
-What people tend to forget is that women performers are the highest wage earners, so that's a complete reversal of Hollywood...
+What people tend to forget is that women performers are the highest wage earners, so that's a complete reversal of Hollywood [...]
 Because women's bodies are objectified, they make a hell of a lot more money than the men do."

-In September 2019 Reign appeared on the first episode of the sixth season of This is Life with Lisa Ling on CNN, titled Porn Ed.